-The pre-program conservation internship is a learning position that allows an intern to work directly with the conservator.
-Internship tasks and objectives vary but introduce the intern to art conservation ethics and practices that include written and photographic documentation and condition reporting, conducting surveys, preventive and interventive conservation treatments, and assisting with temporary exhibitions.
-Interns may be involved in decision-making and research.
-Internships are typically full-time with a range in duration from three months to one year.
+The art conservation internship is a learning position that allows an intern to work directly with Chinati’s conservation department staff.
+This internship introduces participants to conservation ethics and practices.
+With this objective at the forefront, internship tasks may include generating written and photographic documentation, preparing condition reports, conducting collection surveys, performing preventive and interventive conservation treatments, and assisting with temporary exhibitions.
+Interns may also be involved in decision-making and research.

 In general, conservation internship activities include: